-Pay your bills on time, every time.
+- Pay your loans on time, every time.
 One way to make sure your payments are on time is to set up automatic payments, or set up electronic reminders.
-If you have missed payments, get current and stay current.
+If you’ve missed payments, get current and stay current.

-A long credit history will help your score.
+- A long credit history will help your score.
 Credit scores are based on experience over time.
-The more experience you have with getting credit and paying your bills on time, the more information there is to determine whether you are a good credit risk.
+The more experience your credit report shows with paying your loans on time, the more information there is to determine whether you are a good credit recipient.

-Only apply for credit that you need.
-Credit scores look at your recent credit activity as an indicator of your need for credit.
+- Only apply for credit that you need.
+Credit scoring formulas look at your recent credit activity as a signal of your need for credit.
 If you apply for a lot of credit over a short period of time, it may appear to lenders that your economic circumstances have changed negatively.